-How Multicultural Therapy Can Help
+How A Multicultural Counselor Can Help

-If you are a person who identifies with a minority identity, multicultural counseling may be instrumental in healing these feelings of being an outsider and not belonging to the greater society and your community.
+If you are a person who identifies with a minority identity, multicultural telehealth counseling may be instrumental in healing these feelings of being an outsider and not belonging to the greater society and your community.
 Also, multicultural counseling provides a safe space to have your experiences be understood and framed in a way that allows you to make meaning on how these experiences have shaped your life, particularly the challenges from living in society with a minority identity.